Anatta336/driven-decals/README.md

 ## Getting Started
 ### Requirements
-* Unity 2018 or later, using the lightweight render pipeline (LWRP) or universal render pipeline (URP)
+* Unity 2019.3.0f6 or later, using the universal render pipeline (URP) version 7.2.1 or later.

+In theory it should work in the LWRP and Unity versions as far back as 2018.
+But it looks like shader graph really doesn't care about cross-version compatibility.
+If you need this to work in those earlier versions I may be able to put together something compatible with some extra work.

 ### Installation
 1. Download [drivenDecals.unitypackage](https://github.com/Anatta336/driven-decals/raw/master/drivenDecals.unitypackage)
-2. Open your project in Unity (alternatively create a test project using the LWRP or URP template.)
+2. Open your project in Unity (alternatively create a test project using the URP template.)
-3. Drag the drivenDecals.unitypackage file into the "Project" window in Unity.
+3. Drag the drivenDecals.unitypackage file into the "Project" window in Unity, or use *Import Package* in the *Assets* top menu.
 4. Leave everything ticked and click Import.
-5. Don't rename or move the `Assets/DrivenDecals/Editor` directory, unfortunately Unity requires some hardcoded paths.
+5. Don't rename or move the `Assets/DrivenDecals/Editor` directory.
+Unfortunately Unity requires some hardcoded paths.

 ### Your First Decal
 You can create a decal object in your scene using either the right-click menu in the Hierarchy window or the GameObject menu.
 Look for *3D Object* → *Driven Decal*.